UOPX alumna's business is all about T.E.A.M — Together Everyone Achieves More

 She continued on to earn a bachelor’s degree in accounting in 2008, had a daughter in 2009, and then began work on her MBA in 2012.

-“I am deadline driven, so to have the ability to have structure with the online setting was essential to my success,” she said.
+“I am deadline driven, so to have the ability to have structure with the online setting was essential to my success,” Powell said.

 Client lists were decreased so focus could increase.
 Billable rates increased for her clients.
 She removed the tax services she had been providing.
 She decided to focus on what she and her team was the best at.

-The next step of growth within Powell Moa’s business was to create and offer online courses to increase knowledge of accounting and business practices.
+The next step of growth within Powell’s business was to create and offer online courses to increase knowledge of accounting and business practices.
 The idea was the springboard for the current fast track courses through Powell Accounting Solutions.

 While she admits that she was a bit nervous and doubted herself at times, she knew these changes had to be done to grow—following the same advice she would give any of her clients.
 Her clients responded positively to the changes, telling her that they recognized the value of the work her business does, and she saw her net profits increase.